Wellesley Investments & Pensions Ltd.

 - Complaints Procedure

-If you would like to talk to us about how we could improve our service to you, or if you are unhappy with the service you are receiving, please let us know by telephoning our Managing Director, Denis Moloney, on 061 214214.
+If you would like to talk to us about how we could improve our service to you, or if you are unhappy with the service you are receiving, please let us know by telephoning our Managing Director, on 061 512300.

-Formal complaints should be made in writing to the Compliance Manager, Wellesley Investments & Pensions Ltd., Four Michael Street, Limerick.
+Formal Complaints should be made in writing to the Compliance Manager, Wellesley Investments & Pensions Ltd., 59/60 O’Connell Street, Limerick.
 We will acknowledge receipt of your complaint in writing within 5 working days.

 A written update will be issued to you every 20 working days by a nominated individual within our company.